You control the disappointment dial - use it!

 Ok, ok… fair question.
 The future is uncertain.
 Suck it up.
 The only thing that we really know is that something that we haven’t thought of will happen, some time in the future.
 Or as Dan said it in the talk above:

 Bring all the smart people into a room.
-Make as long list you like and the thing that will bite you will not be on that list.
+Make as long a list as you like and the thing that will bite you will not be on that list.
 How’s that for feeling uncomfortable?

 Twitter, Facebook